getify/You-Dont-Know-JS/get-started/ch4.md

 That's the most important advice I can leave you with.
 Always keep looking for better ways to use what JS gives us to author more readable code.
 Everyone who works on your code, including your future self, will thank you!

-Before you move on to the next book in the series, *Scope & Closures*, check out and practice the snippets in Appendix A, "Practice, Practice, Practice!"
+Before you move on to the next book in the series, *Scope & Closures*, check out and practice the snippets in Appendix B, "Practice, Practice, Practice!"
 Did I mention you should go practice!?
 There's no better way to learn code than to write it.